AnthonyHongXiao/AnthonyHongXiao.github.io/content/_index.md

 The study based on the CHARLS dataset uses OLS, ordered probit model, and generalized entropy to analyze and generate Great Gatsby curve and Lorenz curve.
 The study reveals a growing educational disparity across generations in China, highlighting an increasing trend in educational inequality despite overall improvements, especially between urban and rural regions.

-*Interestingly, apart from the educational version of Great Gatsby curve above, we recently have an [academic version](Great Gatsby curve).*
+*Interestingly, besides the educational version of Great Gatsby curve above, there is recently an [academic version](https://arxiv.org/abs/2310.08968) of Great Gatsby curve.*

 <hr style="border: none; height: 1px; background-color: #333; margin: 40px 0;">